gmih/gmih.github.io/pages/raiding/index.md

 Every core raider is equally deserving of loot, and so we reward loot based on your loot history.
 Loot History is simply a snapshot of how much gear you've received vs how many raids you've been able to attend.
 It’s important to us that people feel rewarded for the time they spend in raids.
 This number will be reset for each raid tier.

-Raid members will speak up when they see an item that they want, and the item will be awarded based on your loot history.
-If there's a Loot History tie, raid members will roll for the upgrade.
-An updated account of the guild's Loot History can be found in the Link section of the forum sidebar.
+Raid members will speak up when they see an item that they want.
+Depending on the loot, you'll say one of the following in raid chat:

+- "int" if you're interested in an item as a major upgrade
+- "minor" if it's a minor upgrade and you're comfortable with others winning the item over you
+- "4pc or 2pc" to complete a set bonus
+- "os" if it is off-spec gear
+- "transmog" if you really just like the look of an item (we get it)

+The priority for gear goes "int 2pc", "int 4pc", "int", "minor", "os", "transmog".

-### Offspec, Sidegrade, and Transmog — Roll-off
+### Offspec, Minor Upgrades, and Transmog
-- Official Offspec Raider > Sidegrade > Transmog
-  - Official Offspec Raiders are people who perform multiple roles in our guild.
-(For example, we may have a designated off-tank and off-healer to help with raid progression.)
+Your loot history is unaffected by offspec gear, minor upgrades, and transmog.
+We want people to feel comfortable rolling on anything that will benefit their character, with the understanding that we're gearing the raid team as a whole.

+If there's an item you're not sure about and want to test, let us know.
+We'll happily pass over sidegrades or items you want to test if no one needs it as a major upgrade.
+No loot rot!

+For the purposes of our priority and loot history calculation, a minor upgrade is considered to be 10 or fewer ilvls difference from what you have access to.
+If you REALLY want the item, you can still ask for it as a major upgrade.
+The decision is up to you.

-If you’re unhappy with a loot decision, contact the Loot Master (Crowlle) after raid in-game or by forum PM to explain your concern.
+If you’re unhappy with a loot decision, contact the Loot Master (Milou) after raid in-game or by forum PM to explain your concern.
 From there, officers will discuss the issue and get back to you.
 It's important for us to hear your concerns and make our loot system better over time.